-Remember the good ole days before the rise of the World Wide Web?
+Remember the good old days before the rise of the World Wide Web?
 We actually read stories in books and enjoyed them.

 A lot may have changed since then, but the art of storytelling is still alive and well.
 Social media has reframed how people tell and consume stories.

-With that in mind, it makes sense to figure out how your audience wants to consume your communications.
-Identify who your internal influencers are.
+With that in mind, it makes sense to figure out how your internal audience wants to consume your communications and identify who your internal influencers are.

 An internal influencer knows exactly what your average employees are experiencing.
 How?
 Because they are one of them!
 Being able to identify influencers and leverage them is paramount if you want to increase employee engagement.